danielfspencer/blizzard-4/manual/docs/programming/compiled_language.md

 # Introduction
-**Blizzard 4 Compiled Language** (file extension `.b4`) is a statically & strongly typed, general purpose, procedural programming language.
+**Blizzard 4 Compiled Language** (file extension `.b4`) is a statically & strongly typed, general purpose, call-by-value, procedural programming language.
 Much like C, it is designed to efficiently map high-level constructs to machine code instructions.
 Blocks are indented with two spaces, therefore whitespace at the start of lines is significant.

-Compiled programs contain no runtime environment.
+Compiled programs do not contain nor require a runtime environment.
+By default, generated programs can be booted directly by the computer.

 ### Scope
 local scope: